 Repetition of the mantra helps you disconnect from the thoughts filling your mind so that perhaps you may slip into the gap between thoughts.
 The mantra is a tool to support your meditation practice.
 Mantras can be viewed as ancient power words with subtle intentions that help us connect to spirit, the source of everything in the universe.
 (Deepak Chopra)

+OM is a well-known example of a mantra.
+But there are thousadns of others.
 Here are some of the most well-known mantras from the Hindu & Buddhist traditions:

 - om namah shivaya